Image

 Description

-The investigators will conduct the study for each subject during their stay in the epilepsy monitoring unit (EMU), which is dictated purely based on their standard clinical needs unrelated to our study. iEEG will be recorded from each patient throughout their stay in the EMU, during which the self-reports from them will be also intermittently collected using validated questionnaires that relate to depression symptoms.
+The investigators will conduct the study for each subject during their stay in the epilepsy monitoring unit (EMU), which is dictated purely based on their standard clinical needs unrelated to this study. iEEG will be recorded from each patient throughout their stay in the EMU, during which the self-reports from them will be also intermittently collected using validated questionnaires that relate to depression symptoms.

 Successful completion of this study will help enable precisely-tailored deep brain stimulation therapies across diverse conditions and have a broad public health impact.